 LPG burns in exactly the same way as petrol does; therefore you can’t convert a diesel car to run on LPG.

-A large tank, often 100 litres is fitted in the boot of the car.
+A large tank is fitted in the boot of the car, usually 100 litres in volume.
 Piping is then run the length of the vehicle with valves at each end, one at the tank and the other attaching the LPG system to the petrol engine.

-The gas is run through a filter the same as petrol is, and there’s also a pressure regulator to keep the system protected, but due to the gas being in liquid form it’s not stored at high pressure so is perfectly safe.
+The gas is run through a filter (like petrol is) and there’s also a pressure regulator to keep the system protected.
+Due to the gas being in liquid form, it’s not stored at high pressure so is perfectly safe.

-When you run out of LPG, the car will switch back to petrol automatically.
+When you run out of LPG, the car will automatically switch back to the petrol from the main tank.

 Is LPG safe?